NancyAnnieJohnE/diabetes_prediction_project/README.md

 ## Overview

 This project demonstrates how Machine Learning can be used to predict whether a person is likely to have diabetes based on various medical attributes.
-The project uses the **Logistic Regression** algorithm to classify patients as diabetic or non-diabetic.
+The project uses the **Logistic Regression** algorithm to classify patients as **Diabetic** or **Non-Diabetic**.

-The model is trained on a diabetes dataset, evaluated for its performance, and then used to predict diabetes status based on user-provided input values.
+The model is trained on a diabetes dataset, evaluated using performance metrics, and then used to predict diabetes status based on user-provided health information.

 ---